blueloveTH/keras4torch/README.md

 [![pypi](https://img.shields.io/pypi/v/keras4torch.svg)](https://pypi.python.org/pypi/keras4torch)
 [![License](https://img.shields.io/github/license/blueloveTH/keras4torch.svg)](https://github.com/blueloveTH/keras4torch/blob/master/LICENSE)

 Keras4Torch provides an easy way to train PyTorch models in Keras style.
 You can use `keras4torch.Model` to warp any `torch.nn.Module` to integrate core training features.
-Once the model is wrapped, you can config the model with losses and metrics via `model.compile()`, train the model with `model.fit()`, or use the model to do prediction with `model.predict()`.
+Once the model is wrapped, the training process can be done with only a few lines of code.

-If you are a Keras user, then most of your training code can work well in Keras4Torch with little change.
+*If you are a Keras user, most of your training code can work well in Keras4Torch with little change.*

 ## Installation